Will your Costa Rica home improvements pay off?

 There is a huge difference between the cost of home improvements and a remodel and when you will recover the investment you made when selling your house or not.

-When you purchase the home, it’s the time to look at what is outdated that needs updating, plumbing, electrical, roof and retainer wall issues, so you can negotiate the price of the property right so the cost of those home improvements and renovations are not an issue.
+When you purchase the home, it’s time to look at what is outdated that needs updating, plumbing, electrical, roof, and retainer wall issues, so you can negotiate the price of the property right so the cost of those home improvements and renovations are not an issue.

 Great Home Improvements